fabric-gateway-java/git-cheatsheet/ca-ci.md

 Packer Scripts        - https://github.com/hyperledger/ci-management/blob/master/packer/provision/docker.sh
 (Packer is a tool for automatically creating VM and container images, configuring them and post-processing them into standard output formats.
 We build Hyperledger's CI images via Packer and attach them to x86_64 build nodes.
 On s390x, we install manually.
 See the packages we install as a pre-requisite in the CI x86 build nodes.)

+#### How to reach out to CI team?

+Post your questions or feedback in #ci-pipeline or #fabric-ci Rocket Chat channels.